 How to Get the Family Outdoors

 Being a Parent of the Wild is not always easy.
-It may not come naturally and though we are bombarded by the media about the enormous benefits of less screen time and more fresh air, the reality is that it can be hard to know where to start.
+It may not come naturally and though we are bombarded by the media about the enormous benefits of less screen time and more fresh air, the reality is that it can be hard to know where to start to get outside.

-These ideas help make outdoor time easier, for us parents as well as our children.
+These ideas help get kids outdoors, making outdoor time easier for us parents as well as our children.

 Start planning NOW for a summer full of mini adventures and maximum outdoors!